Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

 \section{Davis--L\"uck functors and the argument of Kranz}

-In this section we first review the argument of Kranz \cite{kranz} for the comparison of the Davis-L\"uck assembly map with the Kasparov assembly map which involves the Meyer-Nest assembly map as an intermediate step. {In more detail, Kranz compares the Davis--L\"uck assembly map with the Meyer--Nest assembly map, which is known to coincide with the analytical assembly map.
+In this section we review the argument of Kranz \cite{kranz} for the comparison of the Davis--L\"uck assembly map with the Kasparov assembly map which involves the Meyer--Nest assembly map as an intermediate step. {In more detail, Kranz compares the Davis--L\"uck assembly map with the Meyer--Nest assembly map, which is known to coincide with the analytical assembly map.
 We will review these comparisons below.
 In fact, Kranz' paper has two separate parts.
 On the one hand, he shows that the Davis--L\"uck assembly map associated to a functor} satisfying certain axioms (stated in Assumption \ref{tgioewrgergwerg}) {is equivalent to the Meyer--Nest assembly map.
-On the other hand, he provides a concrete construction of such a functor $ K^{G}$.} We will recall this construction in detail with the goal of showing that it only involves formal manipulations using the calculus of equivariant $KK$-theory as developed in \cite{KKG}. {If $A$ is in $\Fun(BG,\Calg_{\sepa})$, then in Proposition \ref{weroigjoewrgergergfewrf} we will show} that the resulting Davis-L\"uck functor is equivalent to the functor $K\bC^{G}$ used in the main body of the present paper if we set $\bC:=\Hilb^{G}(A)$ and take the ideal $\bK:=\Hilb^{G}_{c}(A)$ of compact operators.
-In Proposition \ref{eqriogergreqfqwfefq} we will apply this comparison in order to show that the analytic assembly map $\Ass^{\mathrm{an}}_{\Fin}$ is an equivalence for this choice of $(\bC,\bK)$ provided $A$ is compactly induced {in the sense of Definition~\ref{def:CI-and-CC}}. {We finally show in Proposition \ref{weiojgwoerferww} that in this case, {the map} $\Ass^{\mathrm{an}}_{\cF}$ is equivalent to {the map} $\mu^{Kasp}_{\cF,A}$. {Therefore, results on $\Ass^{\mathrm{an}}_{\cF}$ are equivalently results on $\mu^{Kasp}_{\cF,A}$.}
+On the other hand, he provides a concrete construction of such a functor $ K^{G}$.} We recall this construction in detail with the goal of showing that it only involves formal manipulations using the calculus of equivariant $\KK$-theory as developed in \cite{KKG}.